CukuPackages/MicroWorld/README.md

 Convert Surrounding Area terrain into mesh terrain:
 1. Create new scene
 2. Setup Terrain as above
-3. Sculpt down to 0 the terrain where the main terrain is located: use the cube trick without material, so the cube will be visible on top of the terrain
+3. Add HeightStamps to better blend between main and surrounding area (after main HeightStamp)
+4. E.g. create HeightStamp same size as MainArea, Mode: Override, Falloff Type: Range
+5. Create other HeightStamps to better blend on the edges
-4. Apply similar global texturing settings as the main area
+6. Apply similar global texturing settings as the main area
-5. Convert terrains to mesh with default settings
+7. Convert terrains to mesh with default settings
-6. Lower splat maps resolution to the minimum
+8. Lower splat maps resolution to the minimum
-7. Delete terrain dataterrain data
+9. Delete terrain dataterrain data

 ## Vegetation
 ### Setup Foliage Renderer